 - 1. Record the video by the time the event is triggered. - 2.
 Reporting events via Email with snapshots attached. - 3.
 Sound the onboard buzzer. - 4.
 Triggering video snapshot and text message by the occurrences of events to an FTP site. - 5.
 Triggering a camera's DO. - 6.
 Triggering a PTZ camera(s) for its lens to move to a preset position. - 7.
-Sending notification to the VAST CMS software. - 8.
-Sending a full screen live view on the connected monitor.
+Sending alarm notification via HTTP post - 8.
+Sending a full screen live view on the connected monitor. - 9.
+Sending notification to the VSS CMS software.

-You can create up to 10 instances of alarm.
+NOTE: You can create up to 20 instances of alarm.